Azerbaijani eco-activists continue peaceful protests on Lachin-Khankendi road, demand end to ecocide | News.az

 Azerbaijani eco-activists continue peaceful protests on Lachin-Khankendi road, demand end to ecocide

-The peaceful protests of Azerbaijani ecologists and young volunteers on the Lachin-Khankendi road passing through Shusha over the illegal exploitation of mineral deposits, especially the Gizilbulag gold and Damirli copper-molybdenum deposits located in the Azerbaijani territories, where the Russian peacekeeping contingent is temporarily deployed, have been going on for the 65th straight day.
+The peaceful protests of Azerbaijani ecologists and young volunteers on the Lachin-Khankendi road over the illegal exploitation of mineral deposits, especially the Gizilbulag and Damirli ones located in the Azerbaijani territories, where the Russian peacekeeping contingent is temporarily deployed, have been going on for the 71st day back-to-back, News.Az reports.

 The unimpeded passage of various types of vehicles, including ambulances and humanitarian convoys, is ensured, and the road is open for humanitarian purposes.